-The fact that freemium has no time limit for your users means that they can come back to your product time and time again with zero pressure or countdown and use your product - in its restricted form - in their own time.
+Freemium has no time limit, which means your users means can come back and use your product time and time again with zero pressure or countdown — in its restricted form — in their own time.
 This comes across as less of a sales tactic and more of a generous offering.
 A great look for you, and a great way for them to keep returning to your product.

 Look at Spotify as an example.
 Signing up for the free account seemed like the obvious choice for customers initially — music for free, how could we not?

-The more we love and use the service, the more we experience the limitations of the freemium version: Ad breaks.
-The same ads over, and over.
-No music without internet signal (not ideal for urban commuting).
+The more we love and use the free service, the more we experience the limitations of the freemium version: Ad breaks.
+The same ads, over and over.
+No music without the internet signal (not ideal for urban commuting).
 Ads.
-Next stop: we’re handing over $9.99 a month indefinitely, no questions asked.
+Next: we’re handing over $9.99 a month indefinitely, no questions asked.

 1) Effective customer acquisition

-As mentioned, freemium is an effective way to acquire new customers.
-Everyone loves a good discount (just look at the popularity of volume discounting ), but completely free to use for an unlimited amount of time?
+As mentioned, the freemium model is an effective way to acquire new customers.
+Everyone loves a good discount (just look at the popularity of volume discounting), but a completely free product to use for an unlimited amount of time?
 That’s almost irresistible.

-It’s a bonus point over any of your competitors that aren’t offering a free solution, and will help you attract a larger user base to nurture into paying customers.
+It’s a bonus point over any competitors that aren’t offering a free plan, and will help you attract a larger user base to nurture into paying customers.